 When I first started making over my diet to fit into a healthier lifestyle, I had more than a few moments of regret that sweets and treats were not going to be a part of my eating plan.
 I knew though, that I had to cut out the junk-food eating to achieve my health goals.
 So I would sacrifice and deprive myself to the point that I was willing to sell my firstborn for a sack of donuts!
 And of course, the firstborn got to stay – but then, the donuts did too…time and time again.
 Then I realized I had to find some healthier alternatives that would still make me feel like I was getting a little treat.

 These Healthy Oatmeal Cookies do just that.
 They are more like a breakfast cookie; dense, not overly sweet, and made with natural ingredients.
 But make no mistake, you are getting a treat!
-For some other healthy treat options try my Pumpkin Bundt Cake with Caramel Sauce, Chocolate Chip Banana Nut Bread, or Healthy Banana Nut Pancakes.
+For some other healthy treat options try, Chocolate Chip Banana Nut Bread, or Healthy Banana Nut Pancakes.

 What You Will Need to Make Healthy Oatmeal Cookies with Chocolate Chips